migetapp/docker-in-miget-container/README.md

 # Docker in Miget Container

-Below example presents how to run Docker in ~~Docker~~ Miget (Kata) Container The following example demonstrates how to run Docker-in-~~Docker~~Miget (Kata) Container.
+Below example presents how to run Docker in ~~Docker~~ Miget (Kata) Container.

+The following example demonstrates how to run Docker-in-~~Docker~~Miget (Kata) Container.

 > [!NOTE]
-> Miget's PaaS uses Kata Containers with `virtfs` as a storage bridge between host system and a container runtime.
+> Miget's PaaS utilizes Kata Containers with `virtfs` as a storage bridge between the host system and the container runtime.
-> What that mean?
+> What does this mean?
-> So... `virtfs` doesn't work well with the `overlayfs`, to workaround this, we are using sparse img file mounted as ext4 file system under `/var/lib/docker`.
-Please check `entrypoint.sh` file.
+>  Since `virtfs` doesn't work well with `overlayfs`, a workaround is needed.
+We use a sparse image file mounted as an ext4 file system under `/var/lib/docker`.
+Please refer to the entrypoint.sh file for more details.
-> To have it working - mount a block device under `/data` with sufficient disk space available.
+> To ensure this setup works, mount a block device under `/data` with sufficient available disk space.

 ## Build

-Just create an App, assign this app to your Miget (compute resource) and `git push miget`.
-Voila.
+To build your app, simply create one, assign it to your Miget (compute resource), and push your changes using `git push miget`.
+That's it!

 ## Run

-Once you have it deployed onto Miget, enter into your App shell, and check:
+Once the app is deployed on Miget, you can enter your app's shell and check the Docker setup by running the following command:

 ```
 / # docker info